 Be Aware of Local Building Codes and Zoning BEFORE You Build

-Interest in tiny houses is very high, thanks to TV shows like Tiny House Nation, and Tiny House, Big Living.
+Interest in tiny houses is very high, thanks to TV shows like Tiny House Nation, and Living Big In A Tiny House.
 However, people are finding that it’s quite difficult to live in one legally.
 As usual, the government regulations change at a snail’s pace.
 Many tiny home enthusiasts are finding that they need to be proactive, urging their county officials to change their current codes and/or adopt regulations from forward-thinking governments that have already adopted building code changes.

 An excellent book about tiny house building codes and zoning